 The Purpose of a Job Orientation

-Think of your job orientation as part-introduction, part-training session, and part-tour.
+Think of your job orientation as part-introduction, part-training session, and part-tour of the facility where you’ll be working.
 Your supervisor will familiarize you with the workplace, the company culture, and even your co-workers.
 Your job orientation is also an opportunity for you to ask questions, and to learn as much as you can about what's expected of you at your new job.

 What to Expect at a Job Orientation

+Questions and answers.
 Inevitably, a lot of questions will come up as you are presented with so much new information.
-While it's important to be an active listener, don't be afraid to bring up any questions or concerns - but do so tactfully, without interrupting the entire orientation process.
+While it's important to be an active listener, don't be afraid to bring up any questions or concerns—but do so tactfully, without interrupting the entire orientation process.

 How to Prepare for a New Job Orientation

-It doesn't hurt to give your employer a ring a few days before the orientation and ask if there's anything specific you need to bring or anything you need to know in advance.
-For example, some companies request that you review the employee handbook prior to your orientation - and if you're given any materials in advance, be sure to take them seriously.
+It doesn't hurt to give your employer a ring or send an email a few days before the orientation and ask if there's anything specific you need to bring or anything you need to know in advance.
+For example, some companies request that you review the employee handbook prior to your orientation—and if you're given any materials in advance, be sure to take them seriously.
 That way, there won't be any surprises on orientation day.

 Remember you need to account for time to find the location, park, and check in with your supervisor.
+If the orientation is online, check that your technology is in working order ahead of time, and login in a couple of minutes early.
 The last thing you want to be is late on the first day!

 Bring a Notebook and a Pen